talha131/onCrashReboot/content/Computer Literacy Study Guide/Internet Fundamentals/80-Evolution of Web Browser.md

 ## **1995:** Internet Explorer Enters the Market
   - Microsoft launched Internet Explorer, bundled with the Windows 95 operating system.
   - This marked the start of the browser wars, significantly increasing Internet Explorer's market share.

+## **1995:** HTML 2.0 Standard
+  - HTML 2.0 was published as the first HTML specification intended to be treated as a standard.
+  - It formalized many of the features that were already in use by browsers.

 ## **1995:** Emergence of PHP
   - PHP (Hypertext Preprocessor) was released, offering server-side scripting capabilities.